Iicytower/obj-valid/README.md

 ```

 ## You can write schema by yourself.
-Look how schema looks on example object:
+Check how schema looks on example object:

 ```javascript
 import { checkSchema } from "isObjectHasCorrectStructure";